 Select additional tests based on what type of immune defect is suspected (humoral, cellular, phagocytic cell, or complement).

 Test the fetus (eg, using fetal blood, chorionic villus sampling, or cultured amniotic cells) if family members are known to have an immunodeficiency disorder.

-Teach patients how to avoid infections, give indicated live-virus vaccines, and prescribe prophylactic antibiotics for patients with certain disorders.
+Teach patients how to avoid infections, give indicated vaccines, and prescribe prophylactic antibiotics for patients with certain disorders.

 Consider immune globulin replacement for antibody deficiencies and hematopoietic stem cell transplantation for severe immunodeficiencies, particularly T-cell immunodeficiencies.

 Although gene therapy is still investigational, advances may make this a viable option in the future.